Something in The Sinookas

 “Would sure explain a hell of a lot.”

-Kourtney wiped a wayward tear from his face doing her best to contain herself.
-“Let’s not begin goodbyes just yet,” she said.
-“Let’s do it somewhere out of the public eye because I know I’ll be a mess.
+“Yes,” she wiped a wayward tear from her face, “but that doesn’t make it any easier letting you leave.
 What do you say to another romantic friendship date after dinner tonight?
-I know a great little lookout point near the chalet that would be great for a smoke sesh and some stargazing.”
+There’s a little lookout point in the valley that would be great for a smoke sesh and some stargazing.”

 After dinner, while everyone else dressed (and yes in some cases undressed) for the P-Party, Kourtney and Walter found a bottle of wine and some flashlights and headed to an overgrown gravel trail not far from the chalet running alongside one of the valley’s cliffsides.
-The sky was clear and moonless, encrusted over with stars.
-In the air, rumblings and mutterings of rushing water from the nearby Lütschine River and the many waterfalls beating the valley walls.
+The sky was clear and moonless, encrusted over with stars, and in the air, rumblings and mutterings from the nearby Lütschine River and the many waterfalls beating the valley walls.

-The trail soon began ascending, leading to a rock opening in the cliffside.
+The trail began ascending, leading to a rock opening in the cliffside.
 Inside was a narrow and steep stairwell, and after a long and sharply zigzagging climb, they emerged onto a platform stamped into the rockface behind a gently flowing waterfall.
-The view was somewhat similar to the one from the train window earlier, except now the valley was only a silhouetted cradle against the shimmering sky, the village looking like a small globule of stars that had dripped down from the Milky Way river crossing overhead.
+The village now looked like a tiny globule of stars dripped down into the valley from the Milky Way river crossing overhead.
 Hanging over the globule was what looked to be a low-flying comet, but in actuality was the spot-lit sprays of a waterfall near the center of town.

-“Oh my God,” Walter said walking to the platform edge and feeling the underside of the waterfall.
+“Oh my God,” Walter said leaning over a guardrail and feeling the underside of the waterfall.

 “Right?”
 Kourtney said.
 “Lauterbrunnen was the stop I was looking forward to most.
 Did you know Tolkien’s inspiration for Rivendell was this valley?”